-I'm currently a research associate at the University of Bristol's Centre for Innovation and Entrepreneurship, and an honorary research fellow at the University of Bath CREATE laboratory.
+I'm currently a research associate at the University of Bristol's Interaction and Graphics Group, and an honorary research fellow at the University of Bath CREATE laboratory.
 When not pushing the envelope of caffeine consumption in the name of science, I design, develop and tinker with interactive systems across numerous platforms.

 Jun 20–May 23.
 Funded by AHRC.

 A virtual reality recreation of divination at the ancient oracle of Zeus at Dodona.

 Exploring the production, audience and experience of nonfiction virtual reality media content.

 Exploring human-robot interaction and telepresence via socially-aware humanoid robots.

 Nov 11–Mar 15.
 Funded by EPSRC.

 Exploring novel biometrics to support identity attribution across the physical / digital divide.

 Mar 10–Feb 11.
 Funded by EPSRC (Knowledge Transfer Award).